Basic Tips on How to Respond to Federal Government Investigations

 Each federal agency has a significant amount of resources and although it may not be clear whether you are a target initially, it does not mean that you cannot become one.

 Federal government investigations sometimes begin years before you are contacted.
 Investigators sometimes already have information that may implicate you.
-Therefore, never think that because agencies ask for information that the agency does not already have the answer.
+Therefore, never think that because agencies ask for information the agency does not already have the answer.

 Always Be Truthful